-At December 31, 2020 and 2019, we had no outstanding federal funds purchased.
+At December 31, 2021 and 2020, we had no outstanding federal funds purchased.
 We have a Borrower-In-Custody arrangement with the Federal Reserve.
 This arrangement permits the Company to retain possession of loans pledged as collateral to secure advances from the Federal Reserve Discount Window.
-Under this agreement, we may borrow up to \$58.7 million.
+Under this agreement, we may borrow up to \$72.1 million.
 We established this arrangement as an additional source of liquidity.
 There have been no borrowings under this arrangement.

-At December 31, 2020 and 2019, the Bank had unused short-term lines of credit totaling approximately \$23.0 million (which are withdrawable at the lender's option).
+At December 31, 2021 and 2020, the Bank had unused short-term lines of credit totaling approximately \$41 million and \$23 million, respectively (which are withdrawable at the lender's option).